HomeMy WebLinkAboutcoa.lu.ex.HovesvenLotsR&S-Blk106.1978M E M O R A N D U M

 this Article VIII as a planned unit development unless the

-Planning and zoning Commission shall determine that the proposed
+Planning and Zoning Commission shall determine that the proposed

 development meets the objectives of planned unit development